Glenn Hall: Detroit Red Wings

-Chicago Black Hawks
+Chicago Blackhawks

 During his second full season with Detroit, he again played every game and was voted as the First Team All-Star goaltender, which since the Vezina Trophy was automatically awarded to the goaltenders on the team allowing the fewest goals, was essentially being named the best goaltender in the league.
-Despite this, at season's end he found himself traded to the Chicago Black Hawks along with NHL Players' Association co-organizer Ted Lindsay.
+Despite this, at season's end, he found himself traded to the Chicago Black Hawks along with NHL Players' Association co-organizer Ted Lindsay.
 Hall continued his stellar play in the Windy City, playing every regular-season game as well as every playoff game.
 In 1961, Hall backstopped the Black Hawks to their first Stanley Cup Championship since 1938 over Detroit.
 On November 7, 1962, the record streak finally came to an end against the Boston Bruins, as Hall had back problems.
 Denis DeJordy replaced him during the game.
 Hall managed to play 502 consecutive complete games, which spanned eight seasons, an NHL record for goaltenders that is unlikely to be broken.
 He never wore a goaltending mask or helmet during the streak, only doing so late in his career, which will be an unbreakable record as the mask has now become a mandatory piece of equipment.
 It is rumoured that Hall threw up before each game, then drank a glass of orange juice.
-During his time in Chicago he was voted the First Team All-Star goaltender five times and the Second Team All-Star goaltender three times.
+During his time in Chicago, he was voted the First Team All-Star goaltender five times and the Second Team All-Star goaltender three times.